I love olive oil, and it is hard for me to narrow the five best olive oil brands.

 Like wine, itâ€™s good to try different varieties until you find the one that you like best.Â

 When buying olive oil, go for something high quality, that has a reputation or at least a review.Â

-In this guide, I hope I can help you find the best of the best as well as some very good everyday olive oils.
+In this guide, I hope I can help you find the best olive oil brands, as well as some very good everyday olive oils.

 Types of Olive Oil

-There are three main categories of olive oil on the market, with several types within each category.
+There are three main categories of olive oil on the market that are good to be familiar with.

-Extra Virgin Olive Oil also referred to as EVOO, is the highest quality of olive oil on the market, and has to adhere to certain rules in order to get that designation.
+Extra Virgin Olive Oil also known as EVOO, is the highest quality olive oil on the market.

-One of which is that no chemicals or heat can be used in the process, unlike oils such as sunflower and canola.
+One of the most important of which is that no chemicals or heat can be used in the extraction process.

-Extra virgin will be from the first pressing, and must be unfiltered..
+It must be a first pressing, and must be unfiltered.